arkivanov/MVIKotlin/docs/state_preservation.md

 There is a default implementation available - [InstanceContainer](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/core/InstanceContainer.kt).
 It just stores all retained objects in memory.

-An extension for AndroidX is provided by `mvikotlin-extensions-androidx` module:
+An extension for AndroidX is provided by `mvikotlin-extensions-androidx` module, can be used in `Fragments` and `Activities`:
-- [getInstanceKeeperProvider()](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/extensions/androidx/instancekeeper/AndroidInstanceKeeper.kt) - retains instances over Android configuration changes, can be used in `Fragments` and `Activities`.
+- [getInstanceKeeperProvider()](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/extensions/androidx/instancekeeper/AndroidInstanceKeeper.kt) - retains instances over Android configuration changes.

 ### Examples